 Organizational activities, experience and achievement in sustainable development:

-With support from different donors and development partners Bandhuhas scaled up essential Sexual Heath and Reproductive Health and Rights (SRHR) activities including HIV intervention, legal support, advocacy and policy development programs that work on addressing the social, religious, cultural and legal impediments of LGBT communities in terms of their rights and freedom.
+With support from different donors and development partners Bandhuhas scaled up essential Sexual Heath and Reproductive Health and Rights (SRHR) activities including HIV intervention, legal support, advocacy and policy development programs that work on addressing the social, religious, cultural and legal impediments of communities in terms of their rights and freedom.

 Broad range objectives are: